 Red Hat Marketplace blocks transactions in the following scenarios: At purchase or trial registration time, Red Hat Marketplace verifies the IP address of the user is not located in an embargoed country.
 At deployment time Red Hat Marketplace verifies the IP address of the user and the IP address of the cluster is not located in an embargoed country.

-How do I sell my product in other geographies?
+**How do I sell my product in other countries or territories? **

-You can opt-in to sell in other geographies by logging in to the Red Hat Marketplace Partner Portal and making your geography selection.
-For more information on how to enable selling in other geographies, navigate to this page.
+You can opt-in to sell in other countries or territories by logging in to Red Hat Marketplace Partner Portal and making your selection.
+For more information on how to enable, refer to Selling in other countries or territories.

-What if I don’t want to sell in other geographies?
+**What if I don’t want to sell in other countries or territories? **

-How will I get paid for Canadian purchases?
+**How will I get paid for non-US purchases? **

 **How is the price of my product being converted for sales? **

 The price of your USD product is converted to local currency using a currency conversion rate that is reviewed regularly for each country we do business in.
 This provides price stability to customers as the price of the product would not fluctuate with the market rate.